 Sarah A. – Flickr @Creative Commons, LA Kings Jeff Carter

-IS SIDNEY CROSBY THE NEXT CAUTIONARY TALE?
-Pittsburg Penguin’s captain, Sidney Crosby, is arguable the best player in hockey today.
+Pittsburg Penguins’ captain, Sidney Crosby, is arguably the best player in hockey today.
 He’s won two Stanley Cups, received two Conn Smythe trophies, two Olympic gold medals, leads the league in scoring, and on and on.
 He’s also had numerous concussions.
 Crosby famously missed more than a year of the 2011-2012 season battling post-concussion syndrome.

 Crosby missed only one game (Game 4) before he was back on the ice for Game 5.
 His quick return just five days after suffering a concussion raised more than a few eyebrows.

-The NHL’s new concussion protocol mandates that four independent, certified athletic trainers or “Central Spotters” watch games on television and spot players that show signs of a concussion.
+The NHL’s new concussion protocol mandates that four independent, certified athletic trainers (or “Central Spotters”) watch games on television and spot players that show signs of a concussion.
 If a spotter suspects that a player may have suffered a concussion, they have the authority to contact the team and pull the player out of the game.
 The player must then be taken to a “quiet room” to be evaluated by a doctor.

 When Crosby was asked after the game if he was assessed by a doctor, he replied, “Yep.
 Yeah.
 Pretty standard.”
 His coach was asked the same question and his answer was “No.”